eelcoornd/MMM-eswordoftheday/README.md

 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).

-It presents a spanish word with an english definition, as well as two spanish/english example sentences.
+It presents a spanish word with an english definition, as well as one spanish/english example sentences.
 Data is scraped from [SpanishDict!](https://www.spanishdict.com/wordoftheday)  No account is required

 forked from: https://github.com/mumblebaj/MMM-eswordoftheday which was forked from: https://github.com/daniel-windsor/MMM-eswordoftheday